How does Fluval FX6 work

 It is not always necessary to use chemical filtration in an aquarium, but if you do decide that it needs to be included in your filter, make sure that you add it to the bottom tray.
 If you do opt to use chemical filtration, Chemi-Pure Blue is a great choice that utilizes both carbon and Purigen.

-On the terms of water filtration power, it’s second to none.
+In terms of water filtration power, it’s second to none.
 The Fluval FX6 has the ability to work on some fairly large tanks as we discussed earlier.
 It’s usually recommended that the maximum size you use this canister filter on is around 150 gallons for a moderate stocking.
-You could realistically even use the FX6 on an overstocked 75 gallon tank if the fish inside wouldn’t mind the heavier water flow involved.
+You could realistically even use the FX6 on an overstocked 75-gallon tank if the fish inside wouldn’t mind the heavier water flow involved.

 These problem areas can usually be fixed with one or more wave makers to keep water cycling well across the entire tank or even moving your intake and output hoses for your canister filter a little lower into the tank.
 I have a great video on wave maker placement, check it out here.

-Stagnant or non-moving water will allow waste, debris and any leftover food to build up and begin breaking down and releasing harmful ammonia into your water.
-Stagnant water also encourages the buildup of algae on surfaces and substrate.
-This is why using a filter rated for 400 gallons on a 400 gallon tank would be such a poor idea.
+Stagnant or non-moving water will allow waste, debris, and any leftover food to build up and begin breaking down and releasing harmful ammonia into your water.
+Stagnant water also encourages the buildup of algae on surfaces and substrates.
+This is why using a filter rated for 400 gallons on a 400-gallon tank would be such a poor idea.

 Share This Post